-Produced by Winsome Stars Corp.; Released 7/13/19 by Robertson-Cole; Director: Henry Kolker; Screenplay: John Lynch and E. Richard Schayer, from a story by John Lynch; Cinematography: Robert Newhard; 5 reels; Print Source: Danish Film Institute
+Produced by Winsome Stars Corp.; Released 7/13/19 by Robertson-Cole; Director: Henry Kolker; Screenplay: John Lynch and E. Richard Schayer, from a story by John Lynch; Cinematography: Robert Newhard; 5 reels; Print Source: Danish Film Institute (small fragment)

 CAST: Alma Rubens (Kate Carewe), Albert Roscoe (Rev. Ralph Bowen), Lon Chaney ("Three Card" Duncan), Joseph Dowling (Marshall Leland), Edna May Wilson (Ruth Kemp), Alfred Hollingsworth (Oliver Kemp), Phil Gastrock (Connell)